 During one of our couple’s sessions together, John brought up his ongoing concern for his mother.
 Then Jane burst out: “You’ve never even asked me if I would be willing to move so we could help your mom.”

 Jane felt passed over and invisible.
-She was heartbroken that John could not see her longing to be part of solving the problem together.
-She wanted him to turn toward her instead of away.
-But John … Come Read the Rest
+She was heartbroken that John could not see her longing to be part of solving the … Come Read the Rest

 How do you know it’s true love?
 One day you may need comfort.
 Another day, you may need to rant.
-You may need help getting a meal ready, or taking care of family members.
+You may need help taking care of family members.
 You may just want help figuring yourself out – to help you think through an experience.
-And your partner is there for you.

-Something special happens with someone who cares more about knowing how you feel, than telling you whether you’re right or wrong, that’s a sign of something special.
-When a partner is willing to hear you and understand your inner world, you feel stronger and more confident in life.
+When someone shows they care more about knowing how you feel, than telling you whether you’re right or wrong, that’s a sign of something special.
+When a partner is willing to hear you and understand your inner world, that’s a reason to feel stronger and more confident in life.
 That’s a sign a person is emotionally available.

 Love can bloom when two people are emotionally accessible, responsive, and engaged in facing life with each other.
 We are wired to seek this kind of safe relationship.
 We call it secure attachment.